 Considering the advantages of biochar, it serves as an ideal medium for preventing the self-agglomeration of nano-hydroxyapatite and enhancing its capability to remove heavy metals from wastewater (Jung et al., 2019).
 Hydroxyapatite, with its unique crystal structure, exhibits strong adsorption affinity for divalent metal ions, is environmentally friendly, and poses minimal pollution risk.
 Modification of biochar with nano-hydroxyapatite has been shown to significantly enhance the adsorption of lead (Hu et al., 2012).
 Additionally, biochar effectively disperses nano-hydroxyapatite particles, preventing their agglomeration and thereby improving adsorption efficiency.
 Co-pyrolysis and high-temperature activation of biochar with hydroxyapatite result in enhanced pore width and permeability in corn straw carbon-hydroxyapatite composites.
-Walnut shell carbon-hydroxyapatite particles on their surfaces (Zhang et al., 2018).
+Walnut shell carbon-hydroxyapatite composites exhibit a more regular pore arrangement, larger pore sizes, and a higher distribution of small hydroxyapatite particles on their surfaces (Zhang et al., 2018).
 These modifications lead to a significant decrease in the available soil (DTPA) Cd content in most composites compared to single-passivation materials, indicating stronger Cd fixation capability likely due to increased pore and surface area of biochar post-activation (Liu et al., 2023).

 The adsorption mechanism of biochar for heavy metals is generally not single, but several mechanisms interact with each other.
 Zhang et al., 2018 loaded nano-hydroxyapatite on the surface of biochar (BC) at high temperature and limited oxygen to prepare biochar-supported nano-hydroxyapatite (HAP/BC) composite.
-The adsorption effect of this composite on Pb2+ was investigated experimentally.
+The adsorption effect of this composite on Pb^{2+} was investigated experimentally.
 The results showed that the adsorption effect of HAP/BC was better than BC, and its main adsorption mechanism was the dissolution-precipitation of nano-hydroxyapatite and the complexation of oxygen-containing functional groups such as-OH and-COOH on the surface of biochar.
-Zhu et al., 2017 compared the adsorption characteristics of biochar and biochar modified materials for copper and found that nano-hydroxyapatite improved the stability of biochar to some extent, and attached to the surface of biochar evenly, which improved the hydrophilicity of biochar.
+Zhu et al., 2017 compared the adsorption characteristics of biochar and biochar modified materials for copper and found that nano-hydroxyapatite improved the stability of biochar.
 In addition to the complexation and precipitation of biochar itself, the oxygen-containing functional groups on the surface of composite materials provide π electrons, which can form a stable structure with copper ions during adsorption and improve the adsorption rate of copper ions.